A basic guide to preparing and lodging a building warrant application. It is recommended you always use a professional.

 - Your application will then be checked for compliance with the building regulations.

-- The building control inspector may have queries on your warrant, you will receive a request for additional information (this in normal).
+- The building control inspector may have queries on your warrant.
+You may receive a request for additional information (this in normal).

 - Your response for additional information will be checked for compliance.